MAD9137/f2024/docs/modules/week9/size-class-constraints.md

 ## Adding a Layout for a Different Size Class

 To add constraints for a different Size Class, start by switching to that view in the storyboard within the editor.
-Then, at the bottom of the editor, click on the button called **Vary for Traits**.
+Then, at the bottom of the editor, click on the button called **Vary for Traits** (circled in the image above).
 This will show a pop-up dialog that lets you choose to modify the layout based on the the height (or width) change being detected.
 For the iPhone 8, the Size Class in portrait mode is (wC hR), while in landscape it is (wC hC), so the height is what changes and, therefore, needs to be selected.
 After selecting, you simply click outside the dialog to close it.

 ![Constraints](/F2020/assets/img/SizeClassConstraints_12.png)